mal-lang/sasLang/README.md

 sasLang is a Meta Attack Language (MAL) for Substation Automation Systems (SAS).
 The language is an extension of coreLang and icsLang found at https://github.com/mal-lang.

+# Current compiler
+The language can be compiled with the malc compiler for MAL-based languages: [https://github.com/mal-lang/malc](https://github.com/mal-lang/malc).
+The MAL toolbox can be used for creating MAL models and attack graphs: [https://github.com/mal-lang/malc.](https://github.com/mal-lang/mal-toolbox) Please see the mal-toolbox tutorial for more information: [https://github.com/mal-lang/mal-toolbox-tutorial](https://github.com/mal-lang/mal-toolbox-tutorial).

+# Previous compiler
+The following are the instructions of how to compile sasLang with a previous compiler.
 This project has the following structure:

-* The file `pom.xml` is the Maven configuration file of the project.
+* The file `pom.xml` is a Maven configuration file of the project.
 * The directory `src/main/mal` contains the MAL specification `sasLang.mal`, which is the MAL specification of sasLang.
 * The directory `src/main/resources/icons` contains SVG icons for the